Xenoposeidon: Classification

 Xenoposeidons distinct suite of vertebral characteristics is unlike those found in other groups of sauropods, which differ in various proportional and structural features.
 So unique is the vertebra that when Taylor and Naish attempted to classify it using a phylogenetic analysis, they found that, although a neosauropod, it didn’t fit ‘comfortably’ into any of the established groups, Diplodocoidea, Camarasauridae, Brachiosauridae and Titanosauria.
 Xenoposeidon could be a derived member of one of the known groups, or may even represent a new group.
 The authors left it as a neosauropod of uncertain affinities.
 The titanosauriform phylogeny by D'Emic established Xenoposeidon as a nomen dubium due to its basis on nondiagnostic material.
-However, Mike Taylor has disagreed with these findings online.
-According to a study published in 2018, X. proneneukos is a basal member of Rebbachisauridae, and 10 million years older than the next oldest member of the family, Histriasaurus.
+However, a study published in 2018 by Taylor recovered X. proneneukos as a basal member of Rebbachisauridae, and 10 million years older than the next oldest member of the family, Histriasaurus.

 The below majority rules cladogram was found in the analysis of Xenoposeidon.
 Without the genus, the support for each group except Flagellicaudata was considerably higher.